MohammadAnas5/Diabetes-Prediction/README.md

 ## Data preparation -
   Data preprocessing is a data mining technique which is used to transform the raw data in a useful and efficient format.
 ## Modeling –
+  The outputs of prediction and feature engineering are a set of label times, historical examples of what we want to predict, and features, predictor variables used to train a model to predict the label.
+The process of modeling means training a machine learning algorithm to predict the labels from the features, tuning it for the business need, and validating it on holdout data.

 ## Evaluation –
 ## Deployment –